Set up G Suite Password Sync

 Step 2: Instruct users to change their Windows password

-- Use Google Sites to create an internal webpage that instructs users to change their Microsoft Windows password instead of their Google password.
+- Use Google Sites to create an internal webpage with instructions on how users can change their Microsoft Windows® password instead of their Google password.

 - Copy the URL of the page.